Feyerabend/ABC80/abc802/CPM.md

 # CP/M

 In the late 1970s and early 1980s, many contemporary computer manufacturers expanded their proprietary solutions by incorporating CP/M[^cpmwiki] capabilities, either through add-on cards or by redesigning their machines.
 This trend emerged as CP/M gained market traction.
-For instance, the Apple II could run CP/M software using third-party Z80 processor cards, such as the Microsoft SoftCard[^softcard].
-Similarly, the Commodore 128 included a Z80 processor, enabling it to run CP/M alongside its native operating systems.[^commodore128]
+For instance, the Apple II could run CP/M software using third-party Z80 processor cards, such as the Microsoft SoftCard.[^softcard] Similarly, the Commodore 128 included a Z80 processor, enabling it to run CP/M alongside its native operating systems.[^commodore128]

 Additionally, some systems came with CP/M pre-installed from the start.
 Notable examples include the Osborne 1[^osborne], an early portable computer that bundled software like WordStar[^wordstar] and SuperCalc[^supercalc], and the Kaypro II[^kaypro].
 These integrations highlighted CP/M's versatility and widespread adoption during that era.

 *Not to be unfashionable, the ABC802 did also came prepared for a possible extension of running CP/M.*[^cpmabc800]